jonathanpberger/design-testing-leanux/scratch.md

 - At regular intervals, *the team reflects* on how to become more effective, then tunes and adjusts its behavior accordingly.

+---

+# core areas where TDDesign can help

+link it up to the current work being done and what's missing

+1. Brittle CSS could be linting
+2. Regression-proofing could be wraith
+3. Asserting decisions could be cactus
+4. Defining done could be the missing bit.
+Automation?
+CI?

+or, more abstractly, the problems are:

+1. consistency
+    + code (addressed by linting)
+    + elements (addressed by style guides)

+2. unintended regressions - FE
+    + this is fundamentally slippage between asserting design and implementing design

+3. ontological design - UI, VxD
+    - in different contexts
+        + cross-browser
+        + responsive
+        +
+4. asking the right question - Product Design

+---

+# Late Night TODOs

+~:700 - fix methodology section

+- run-through

+---

+# TDDesign
+  - [] 2 possible lessons:
+  1. literal: BDD Screenshot design
+  2. Automation!
+DoD!

+  - [] use "benefits".
+May need to expand / refactor to build on previous (initial) mention of benefits.

+- [] all interludes can be in Bonus section
+- [√] might need to cover multiple types of testing when I talk about TDD in the first place; set up the testing pyramid